Based on a T.R.U. Story: Critical reception

+The track Dope Peddler samples Tom Lehrer's song "The Old Dope Peddler".
+In 2013, Lehrer said he was "very proud" to have his song sampled "literally sixty years after I recorded it".
+Lehrer went on to describe his official response to the request to use his song: "As sole copyright owner of 'The Old Dope Peddler', I grant you motherfuckers permission to do this.
+Please give my regards to Mr. Chainz, or may I call him 2?"

 Accolades

 Despite being met with mixed reviews from critics, Based on a T.R.U.
 Story was nominated for Best Rap Album at the 55th Grammy Awards.
 The album was named the 25th best Hip Hop album of 2012 by Spin.

 Commercial performance

 Based on a T.R.U.
 Story debuted at number one on the US Billboard 200, selling 147,000 copies in its first week.
 As of August 2013, the album sold 623,000 copies in the United States.
 On March 30, 2016, the album was certified platinum by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over a million units in the United States.